One-Loop Correction to the AdS/BCFT Partition Function in the Three Dimensional Pure Gravity: A physical Interpretation

-Next we consider Dirichlet case.
-As in Neumann case the partition function becomes
+Next, we consider the Dirichlet case.
+As in the Neumann case, the partition function becomes

-We can continue the calculation as in \citep{Maloney:2007ud}, but we stop here and discuss briefly how to treat this partition function.
-Firstly this Poincare series is divergent, so we need some regularization.
-One possible way is that we firstly consider the following convergent series
+Though we can continue the calculation as in \citep{Maloney:2007ud}, we stop here and briefly discuss how to treat this partition function.
+Firstly, this Poincare series is divergent, so we need some regularization.
+One possible way is that we consider the following convergent series

 This series is convergent for $\Re(s)>1$.
-However as is presented in \citep{Maloney:2007ud}, we can take analytic continuation to $\Re(s)\leq1$ and especially at $s=\frac{1}{2}$ this series is regular.
-We expect that the spectrum has negative densities of states as is the case in pure gravity \citep{Benjamin:2019stq,Benjamin:2020mfz}.
-It will be an interesting direction to specify the black-hole microstate using modularity of the theory.
-Note that here we have naturally assumed that we still admit modular invariance even inserting the ETW brane because from the boundary torus point of view it admits modularity and we just consider how to locate the position of the ETW brane in the solid torus.
+However, as is presented in \citep{Maloney:2007ud}, we can take an analytic continuation to $\Re(s)\leq1$ and especially at $s=\frac{1}{2}$ this series gets regular.
+We expect that the spectrum has a negative density of states as is the case in pure gravity \citep{Benjamin:2019stq,Benjamin:2020mfz}.
+It will be an interesting future direction to specify the black-hole microstates using the modularity of the theory.